SI joint in low back pain

 Lower Back Complaints and the Sacroiliac (SI) Joint

-According to a study by Bernard and Kirkaldy-Willis (1987), over twenty two percent (22%) of individuals who presented with lower back complaints actually had problems in their sacroiliac (SI) joint.1 There may be up to a million patients annually with low back complaints that have SI joint conditions like sacroiliac joint disruptions and degenerative sacroiliitis.
+15-30% of patients with chronic low back pain (LBP) have a component related to the SI joint.1-4,8 According to a study of 1293 patients by Bernard and Kirkaldy-Willis (1987), over twenty two percent (22.5%) of individuals who presented with lower back complaints actually had problems in their sacroiliac (SI) joint.1 There may be up to a million patients annually with low back complaints that have SI joint conditions like SI joint disruptions and degenerative sacroiliitis.

-Weksler, et al., report that sacroiliac joint dysfunction can feel like discogenic or radicular low back pain.3 In fact, many low back pain patients go on to receive lumbar fusion surgery instead of sacroiliac joint fusion.
-In light of this, sacroiliac joint disease must be strongly considered in differential diagnosis of low back pain.
+Weksler, et al., report that SI joint dysfunction can feel like discogenic or radicular low back pain.4 In fact, many low back pain patients go on to receive lumbar fusion surgery instead of SI joint fusion.
+In light of this, SI joint disease must be strongly considered in differential diagnosis of low back pain.

-Studies by Ha, et al., show that the incidence of SI joint degeneration in patients who had undergone lumbar fusion surgery is 75% at 5 years post-surgery, based on imaging.4 Studies by DePalma and Liliang, et al., demonstrate that 40-61% of post-lumbar fusion patients were symptomatic for SI joint disorders based on diagnostic blocks.5,6
+Studies by Ha, et al., show the incidence of SI joint degeneration in patients who had undergone lumbar fusion surgery is 75% at 5 years post-surgery, based on imaging.6 Studies by DePalma5 and Liliang7, demonstrate that 40-61% of post-lumbar fusion patients were symptomatic for SI joint disorders based on diagnostic blocks.

 Click here to download a PDF of the Diagnostic Algorithm